nvanspra/nvanspra.github.io/_pages/publications.md

 - N. Vanspranghe and L. Brivadis, [Output Regulation of Infinite-dimensional Nonlinear Systems: A Forwarding Approach for Contraction Semigroups](https://hal.archives-ouvertes.fr/hal-03540759/document), submitted to *SIAM Journal of Control and Optimization*.

-- N. Vanspranghe, F. Ferrante and C. Prieur, [Stabilization of the Wave Equation through Nonlinear Dirichlet Actuation](https://hal.archives-ouvertes.fr/hal-03363940/document), submitted to *ESAIM Control, Optimisation and Calculus of Variations*.
+- N. Vanspranghe, F. Ferrante and C. Prieur, [Stabilization of the Wave Equation through Nonlinear Dirichlet Actuation](https://hal.archives-ouvertes.fr/hal-03363940/document), conditionally accepted for publication in *ESAIM Control, Optimisation and Calculus of Variations*.

 - N. Vanspranghe, F. Ferrante and C. Prieur, [Velocity Stabilization of a Wave Equation with a Nonlinear Dynamic Boundary Condition](https://hal.archives-ouvertes.fr/hal-03349947/document), to appear in the *IEEE Transactions on Automatic Control*.